newrelic/nr1-workload-geoops/README.md

 npm start
 ```

-Visit https://one.newrelic.com/?nerdpack=local, navigate to the Nerdpack, and :sparkles:
+Visit https://one.newrelic.com/?nerdpacks=local, navigate to the Nerdpack, and :sparkles:

 # Support

 **Note: Please do not report issues with this software to New Relic Global Technical Support.**

-## Issues / Enhancement Requests

-Issues and enhancement requests can be submitted in the [Issues tab of this repository](issues).
-Please search for and review the existing open issues before submitting a new issue.

 ## Community